techidaily/site-iphone-location/source/_posts/in-2024-how-to-view-gpx-files-online-and-offline-solutions-of-apple-iphone-14-drfone-by-drfone-virtual-ios.md

 ![weather map](https://images.wondershare.com/drfone/article/2024/02/ipad-how-to-change-weather-location-3.JPG)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/omWG4u39lmE?si=yk1AEo_gzDpGjYbl" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 The Apple iPhone 14’s Weather app has a map feature that exclusively displays the weather conditions in a specific location.
 From there, you can view certain atmospheric information, including temperature, precipitation, air quality, and wind conditions.
 Just make sure that your location is set properly.
 If you want to replace it, just follow the guide on how to change the weather location on your Apple iPhone 14.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/aRMCbJxLuwE?si=E5sfJvoqkv1qCMWz" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### Air Quality

 ![air quality](https://images.wondershare.com/drfone/article/2024/02/ipad-how-to-change-weather-location-4.JPG)

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/2En1CHbiYwA?si=jZKzTr9EIT2ShjGK" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/nmj7aVvEeAs?si=OcR7USXKGyLcn09q" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 If information regarding air quality is widely available in your country, it will also show up on the Apple iPhone 14’s Weather app.
 You can view from there the recorded air quality index in your area together with a rating if it is good or not.
 At present, we cannot deny that being aware of the air quality around us is indeed essential.
 It somehow helps us lessen our exposure to harmful pollutants in the atmosphere.
 That’s why you should take advantage of this feature.
 Read the tutorial on how to change the weather location on your Apple iPhone 14 and configure your settings.
 This way, you’ll stay updated on the air quality of the places you will visit going forward.

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/o-sRtqHdEYY?si=NMTMQVxJsUaoguqh" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/gMS5pm0SQlQ?si=gasOo6p2agrVlIb7" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ## Part 2.
 How to Change Weather Location on Apple iPhone 14?